avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Authorization in Jenkins/README.md

 Jenkins is an automation server that is self-contained and open source.
 It allows the building, testing, and deployment of every software release cycle.
 Through its fleet of plugins (over 1700) that seamlessly integrate with most CI/CD tools, Jenkins offers flexibility and covers almost all functional requirements.

-The Security Realm, or `authentication`, indicates who can access the Jenkins environment.
+The Security Realm, or `Authentication`, indicates who can access the Jenkins environment.

 The other piece of the puzzle is `Authorization`, which indicates what they can access in the Jenkins environment.
 Authorization configuration informs the Jenkins environment as to which users and/or groups can access which aspects of Jenkins, and to what extent.